The Voice Kids (Maltese TV series): Season 2 (2025)

 The second season of The Voice Kids premiered on 29 September and ended on 18 October 2025 on TVM.
 Gianluca Bezzina, Destiny Chukunyere returned for their second season as coaches.
 Sarah Bonnici completed the panel, replacing Owen Leuellen.
 Maxine Pace debuted as the new host, replacing Sarah Bajada.

 The winner of the season was selected to represent Malta at the Junior Eurovision Song Contest 2025.
+The winner was Eliza Borg from Team Destiny.